hammouc/Multilevel-Monte-Carlo-with-Importance-Sampling-for-SRNs/README.md

 The repository includes:

-1- Folder “MLMC_without_IS_for_SRNs” includes all related code to mu MLMC, based on explicit tau-leap, without importance sampling
+1- Folder “MLMC_without_IS_for_SRNs” includes all related code to MLMC, based on explicit tau-leap, without importance sampling

 2- Folder “MLMC_with_IS_for_SRNs” includes all related code to MLMC, based on explicit tau-leap, with importance sampling.